+In this article, we will take a closer look at the VA IRRRL program and how it is designed to save veterans money.
+Lets first take a look at VA loan benefits in general.
 VA loans were conceived to give veterans a way to buy a home with no money down as a way to say thank you for their service.
 They have flexible requirements and don’t require veterans to purchase private mortgage insurance.
 A good percentage of a given VA loan is guaranteed by the government, so the loans are safe and come with competitive interest rates.

 As a veteran homeowner, you may have heard about VA refinancing, specifically, the VA IRRRL program.
 IRRRL stands for Interest Rate Reduction Refinance Loan.
-The VA IRRRL program, also known as the VA streamline refinance or VA-to-VA loan, is one of our favorite loans here at Low VA Rates and one of the most popular refinancing options among veterans.
+The VA IRRRL program, also known as the VA streamline refinance or VA-to-VA loan, is one of our favorite loans here at Low VA Rates and one of the most popular VA refinance options among veterans.
 It’s the quickest, simplest way for those who qualify to get a lower interest rate on their mortgage.
 A VA refinance is especially advantageous now with interest rates on the decline industry-wide.

-What Is the VA IRRRL Program?
+What Is the VA IRRRL Program & Why Was if Created?

-The Interest Rate Reduction Refinance Loan was designed with one goal in mind: to provide veterans with actual, tangible benefits, specifically, to lower their interest rate.
+The Interest Rate Reduction Refinance Loan program was designed with one goal in mind: to provide veterans with actual, tangible benefits, specifically, to lower their interest rate.
 Some loans are structured to put more money in the loan originator’s pocket, but not the IRRRL program.
 The VA IRRRL is fast, easy, and effective, requiring no down payments and little-to-no underwriting, depending on your lender.
 That means you won’t have to re-obtain a Certificate of Eligibility or provide proof of income a second time.
 According to the VA, you will not even need to have your home re-appraised.

 Loan-to-value ratio requirements and employment verification are also eliminated in this slimmed-down streamline process.
 In short, all the paperwork you did before for your original VA loan will count for your IRRRL.
 And we at Low VA Rates never set any minimum credit score requirements, so you won’t have to worry about your credit score preventing you from being approved for refinancing.
 Additionally, closing costs can be rolled into the principle loan amount, so next to nothing is paid out-of-pocket at closing.
 This may, however, increase your interest rate, so it’s up to you and your loan officer to decide which course of action is more cost effective in the long run.